VEinteligente/asymentric-lock-box/README.md

 In the file Ensamblaje.PDF you can see the all pieces of the box and the material, we recomended uses PLA to de printed pieces and acrilic to the lids, but you can try using other materials.

 ### 3D Printing
-for the print process you need the STL Files, so following the file to assembly you will which pieces and how many you need pirnt
+For the print process you need the STL Files, so following the file to assembly you will which pieces and how many you need pirnt, and then you can find the STL file for each part.

 ### Acrylic Lid